informed-governance-project/NISINP/docs/prerequisites.rst

 Software
 --------

-Generally speaking, requirements are the following:
+Generally speaking, the requirements are the following:

 - A GNU/Linux distribution.
 Tested on Debian Bookworm and Ubuntu 22.04.3 LTS;
 - Python version >= 3.10.
 Tested with Python 3.11 and 3.12;